 A hamlet, 20 miles south of Spin Boldak

 The night had been so brilliantly moonlit, it was almost like day.
+The hamlet they had surrounded was bathed in a glow.
 They would have waited for the next new moon but there was no time.

-Abu Salam was leading a TTP (Tehrik-e-Taliban) squad that had bivouacked for the night in the bushes surrounding the hamlet, just north of the border with Pakistan.
+Abu Salam was leading a TTP (Tehrik-e-Taliban) squad that had bivouacked for the night in the bushes surrounding the cluster of adobe huts, just north of the border with Pakistan.
 The hamlet was nestled inside a cleared circle on a vast terrain covered by a dense thicket of waist-high shrubs that seemed ideal for concealment from a ground-based adversary, but completely exposed to an aerial attack by fixed-wing ground attack aircraft like the AC-130 and Warthogs or choppers like the Apache or Black Hawk.

-There was big game tonight and the Emir, Baitullah Mehsud, himself was by his side, toting a Stinger missile launcher to deter aerial support interference.
+There was big game tonight and the Emir, Baitullah Mehsud himself, was by his side, toting a Stinger missile launcher to deter aerial support interference.
 The Stinger’s dull black mat finish hadn’t been scratched yet.
 Although it was an older version that Raytheon had stopped making a long time back, it was still brand new.
-It had been stowed away unused, in an Islamabad warehouse operated by Satan’s own rep on earth, Pakistan’s intelligence agency, the ISI.
+It had been stowed away unused, in an Islamabad warehouse operated by the Satan’s own rep on earth, Pakistan’s intelligence agency, the ISI.